typelevel/Laika/docs/extending-laika/parser.md

 `Document` is a case class representing the root node of the document tree.

 The way you implement this function depends entirely on your requirements and preferences.
-You may use the parser combinators from the Scala SDK or some other parsing technology.
+You may use the parser combinators from Laika or some other parsing technology.
-You may also use the base traits Laika provides when using combinators, or you may ignore them.

 Only if you intend to create a parser that you'd want to contribute to the Laika core, it would be required to build upon the available base traits unless this is impractical for some reason.